aditya-azad/simple-ssg/README.md

 ### `{% template <template_name> <props> %}`

-The `<template_name>` is used as template for the page.
+The `template_name` is used as template for the page.
 Basically, the contents of the page is is replaced with contents of the template.
-The replaced content is placed where `{% content %}` in the template used to be.
+The replaced content is placed where `content` in the template used to be.
 Additionally props can be passed to the templates.
-They need to be variables therefore you need to first define them using `def` (see below).
-To use those props in the template file, you have to use `prop` tag (see below).
+They need to be variables therefore you need to first define them using `def`.
+To use those props in the template file, you have to use `prop` tag.

 ### `{% expand <template_name> %}`